DeltaXML/vscode-xpath-notebook/README.md

 | **Base URI** | the URI of the last opened file - if it was XML

 ---
-## Add and execute Notebook cells
+## STEP 4: Add and execute Notebook cells

 Press the '`+ Code`' or '`+ Markdown`' buttons to add Code or Markdown cells.
 To execute a cell, press `Ctrl-ENTER` on the keyboard or click on the 'execute' button alongside the cell.
 When a Code cell is executed the result is shown in the Output cell immediately below the current cell.

 For XPath Notebooks the default Output Cell type is JSON text.
 This allows XPath maps, arrays and sequences to be represented in an intuitive way.

+## Step 5: Save the XPath Notebook when done

+Use the `CMD-S` keyboard shortcut to save an XPath Notebook so it can be used again.
+Currently, the Output cell details are not saved.

+# General Usage

-### Result node navigation
+## Result node navigation

 If a result item is an XML node the XPath for the node is shown with special syntax highlighting.
 Result nodes can be navigated easily: first press and hold the `CMD` button and then click on the XPath in the output cell.
 The corresponding source XML document will be shown alongside the XPath Notebook, with the corresponding node highlighted.